Sirmadeira/Python-conceitos-legais/README.md

-# Python-conceitos-legais
+# Python-cool-concepts
-* Coisas neat que vem no meu youtube
+* Just a smash together of cool thing i see on youtube and i feel like rewatching
-* Entao para ter um jeito facil de arquivar montei esse repo.
+* Basically my python archives for that